Register as a platform

 Once registration is approved, platforms are required to:

-The applicant will have at least eight days from the date of the email, to provide additional information, such as proof of principal residence.
+You will have eight days from the date of the email to provide additional information, such as additional proof of principal residence.

-If the applicant does not respond by the deadline, or does not provide sufficient information, the application may be denied without further notice.
+If the necessary information is not received by the deadline, your application may be refused, cancelled or suspended without further notice.

-• The review of an application will only be considered where:
+An application for the review of a decision will only be considered where:

 • there is new and relevant evidence that was not available at the time of application and that could change the decision